-A clinical trial is a type of medical research or study that involves people.
-Another name for a clinical trial is a clinical research study.
+A clinical trial, or clinical research study, is a type of medical research or study that involves people.
 People who join clinical trials are volunteers (also called participants).

 The main goals of clinical trials are: